 As long as you file claims for legitimate reasons and have valid car insurance during the incident, most insurance companies do not have any specific limits on the number of claims you can file every year.

 However, if an agency decides that the accident was your fault, it can label the request as an “at-fault” claim.
 Typically, if you have more than two at-fault insurance claims in three years, either your insurance rate will be increased, or you will not be able to renew your policy.

 Why You Should Not Make Multiple Claims

 Based on your policy, you will pay a fixed premium and have a set deductible for claims.
-For minor damages, the cost will be paid from your deductible.
-If you file a car insurance claim for every accident, the agency can increase your insurance rate.
+For minor damages, the cost will be covered through your deductible.
+If you file a car insurance claim for every accident, the agency can increase your car insurance rate.

 If your car gets damaged by a flood or an instance of vandalism, you can file a comprehensive claim.
 This does not affect your premium unless you make too many claims in a short period.